Simulation Options on the Web

 Eqn.
 1

-M is the original maximum value of the image.
+where P is the value entered in the field and M is the original maximum value of the image.
 Entering a value of zero means that no image scaling will be applied.
 It is therefore not possible to scale an image such that all pixels are zero.
 The value entered in this field also controls the brightness of the point source if the user selects that particular source model.
 If a simulation of a pure noise field is required then this can be accomplished by selecting the point source model and

 applying a flux of zero.
 There is also a small drop down menu which selects the unit of the value entered: Jy, mJy or